doekenorg/decorate-php/README.md

   "extra": {
     "decorate-php": {
       "spaces": 4,
-      "variable": "decorated",
+      "variable": "next",
       "use-property-promotion": true,
-      "use-func-get-args": false
+      "use-func-get-args": false,
+      "use-final-class": true
     }
   }
 }
 ```

 - `spaces` will set the indentation to this amount of spaces by default; removing the need for `--spaces`.
-- `variable` will overwrite the default of `inner` with this value.
+- `variable` will overwrite the default of `next` with this value.
 - `use-property-promotion` whether to use property promotion in the constructor (`true` by default).
 - `use-func-get-args` whether to replace the actual arguments on the method call with `...func_get_args()`.
+- `use-final-class` whether to create a `final` class by default.

 ## Other information